Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

    haproxy_test "$SCSNS_NMN" "MGMT HAProxy over NMN"
    ```

-   Execute the script, if the ACLs have not been applied, you should see results similar to those below.
+   Execute the script, if the ACLs have not been applied, results similar to the following will be returned:

    ```bash
    ncn-m001# bash ./con_test.sh